anaef/nginx-lws/doc/RequestProcessing.md

 If any chunk generates a Lua error, be it directly or indirectly through its result, the processing is aborted.

-If the pre chunk completes the request by instructing the server to send a default response page, or by scheduling an internal redirect, processing proceeds directly to the the post chunk, skipping the main chunk.
+If the pre chunk marks the request as *complete*, processing proceeds directly to the post chunk, skipping the main chunk.
+A chunk other than the init chunk can mark the request as complete by instructing the server to send a default response page (see above), or by calling a [library function](Library.md) with this effect, such as `redirect`.

 The following figure illustrates the request processing sequence.